bcgov/namex/solr-admin-app/docs/readme.md

 * SSO authentication
 * Monkeypatch the Verisign G2 root certificate
 * Add "category" column to the database, plus searching or filtering
+* Auditing
+* Insert commas after spaces in the view (data too wide for page)